Oliver-RC/hampers/README.md

 ## Credits
  - When building the application I have constantly had to refer to a number of documents and sites of resource online in order to overcome challenges in my code.
 Below is a list of credits and resources used.

-  - [Code Institue sample README file](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) helped me to further build my own README.
+  - [Code Institute sample README file](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) helped me to further build my own README.
   - [W3schools](https://www.w3schools.com/) for various code information and trouble shooting, especially python.
   - [Django Documentation](https://docs.djangoproject.com/en/4.0/) for various code information and trouble shooting with the Django framework.
   - Code Institue Boutique Ado project for setting me up in the right direction and getting the base of the application to where I needed it.

  ## Acknowledgements
-  - Code Institue Slack Community - A great resource and helpful community supported me through the challenges encountered.
+  - Code Institute Slack Community - A great resource and helpful community supported me through the challenges encountered.
   - Tutor Support - amazing help from a number of tutors when I really did struggle to overcome the issues myself, shout out to Ger and Ed especially!

-**This project is for educational use only and was created for the Code Institue Portfolio Project 5: E-commerce Applications**
+**This project is for educational use only and was created for the Code Institute Portfolio Project 5: E-commerce Applications**